-Edition Como is a 1113m² multi-residential development situated in the Canning Bridge Activity Centre Plan (CBACP) area.
-The 6-level building will consist of 23 apartments, a resident’s lounge and associated under croft and basement parking.
+Designed by MJA Studio, Edition Como is a 1113m² multi-residential development situated in the Canning Bridge Activity Centre Plan (CBACP) area.
+The 6-level building consists of 23 apartments, a resident’s lounge and associated under croft and basement parking.

 We negotiated the project with Early Contractor Involvement (ECI) in conjunction with Parcel Property.

-- Operating through just one 20m-wide access face, with the other three existing boundaries blocked off by houses.
-This creates delivery and traffic management issues
+- Operating through just one 20m-wide access face, with the other three boundaries blocked off by existing houses.
+This created delivery, traffic management and logistical issues.

-- Constructing a 5-storey building amongst low rise housing is requiring careful resident management.
+- Constructing a 5-storey building amongst low rise housing required careful and ongoing resident management.

-- The structure was completed on program utilising 12 working day floor-to-floor cycles for typical floors
+- The structure was completed on program utilising 14 working day floor-to-floor cycles for typical floors.

 Features of development